 - Two 50-minute lectures and one 120-minute screening per week.

-- Course reader and on Blackboard.
+Readings available in Course Reader and on Blackboard.

 - Graduate Attributes Emphasised